kingparra/hpfp/08_-_recursion/notes.rst

 What is recursion, in general?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  "In general, something is recursive if it's defined in terms of itself."

-  ~ Will Kurt,
-    Get Programming with Haskell,
-    Lesson 7: Rules for recursion and pattern matching, 7.1 Recursion,
-    Paragraph 1,
-    Sentence 1.

   "An entity or concept is said to be recursive when simpler or smaller self-similar instances form part of its constituents."